 If you see this message, place the key card in either phone dock where the RFID transmitter can read it.
-The twominute(or one-minute in some regions) authentication period restarts and you can start Model 3 by pressing the brake pedal.
+The two-minute authentication period restarts and you can start Model 3 by pressing the brake pedal.

 A number of factors can affect whether Model 3 can detect a phone key (for example, the device's battery is low or dead and is no longer able to communicate using Bluetooth).